Deputy Chief Counsel

-- Candidate must possess a Juris Doctorate (J.D.) from an accredited ABA law school.
+- Possess a Juris Doctorate (J.D.) from an accredited ABA law school.

-- Strong academic achievement; outstanding organizational, time management, and interpersonal skills; superior legal writing and research abilities; and a demonstrated commitment to professionalism, ethics, civility, and public service.
+- Have strong academic achievement; outstanding organizational, time management, and interpersonal skills; superior legal writing and research ability and a demonstrated commitment to professionalism, ethics, civility and public service.

-- Five years of experience in the practice of law or its equivalent.
+- Have at least five years of experience in the practice of law or its equivalent.

-- One year of legal experience which is directly related to the position being filled and equivalent to the GS-14 grade level in Federal service.
+- Have one year of legal experience which is directly related to the position being filled and equivalent to the GS-14 grade level in Federal service.

 - Must maintain an active bar membership and be in good standing throughout employment in the Office of the General Counsel.